kubernetes/website/content/en/docs/concepts/containers/_index.md

 the code and any runtime it requires, application and system libraries, and default values for any essential settings.

-By design, a container is immutable: you cannot change the code of a container that is already running.
-If you have a containerized application and want to make changes, you need to build a new image that includes the change, then recreate the container to start from the updated image.
+Containers are designed to be stateless and immutable: you should not change the code of a container that is already running.
+If you have a containerized application and want to make changes, the correct process is to build a new image that includes the change, then recreate the container to start from the updated image.

 ## Container runtimes